raspberrypi-ui/wf-panel-pi/README-kbdlayout.md

 # Configuration

-wf-panel-pi uses a config file located (by default) in `~/.config/wf-panel-pi.ini` The default configuration may not include KbdLayout, but you can add it manuall by right-clicking on the taskbar and selecting "Preferences".
+wf-panel-pi uses a config file located (by default) in `~/.config/wf-panel-pi.ini`.

+The default configuration may not include KbdLayout, but you can add it manually by right-clicking on the taskbar and selecting "Preferences".
 Note that for KbdLayout to work, the kbdd plugin (installed with this build) must be enabled in your $HOME/.config/wayfire.ini.
 A nice idea is to use the `wcm` tool (which,